What motifs are these?

 Why the name?

-We wished to spare users yet another acronym (WFESHBM?), but felt it best to avoid a name incorporating the potentially misleading term ‘motif’ — more often used for sequence patterns.
+We wished to spare users yet another acronym, but felt it best to avoid a name incorporating the term ‘motif’, which is often used for amino acid sequence patterns.
 We trust that the apparent frivolity of the name ‘Motivated Proteins’ is more than compensated for by its memorability.

-David Leader and James Milner-White, of the Faculty of Biomedical and Life Sciences in the University of Glasgow, are the creators of Motivated Proteins, and hope that you will find the facility useful.
+David Leader and the late James Milner-White, of the College of Medical, Veterinary and Life Sciences in the University of Glasgow, created Motivated Proteins in 2008.